thephpleague/flysystem/caching.md

 This package supplies an Adapter decorator which acts as a caching proxy.

 The CachedAdapter (the decorator) caches anything but the file contents.
-This keeps the cache small enough to be benefitial and covers all the filesystem inspection operations.
+This keeps the cache small enough to be beneficial and covers all the file system inspection operations.

 ## Memory Caching